Exact columnar dimer ground state and quantum phase transitions in a frustrated coupled spin ladder model: Bond-operator mean-field theory

 In the ordered phase, the triplon density $n_c$ can be defined as the average number of condensed triplons per dimer

-To determine the self-consistent parameters of the system, the total triplon density is split into two parts: one for $\vec{k}=Q$ (where triplon condensation occurs) and one for $\vec{k}\neq Q$.
-Since there are two wave vectors where condensation occurs($Q=(\frac{\pi}{2},\pi)$ and $(0,0)$), the condensation density is sum over these two modes.
+To determine the self-consistent parameters of the system, the total triplon density is split into two parts: one for $\vec{k}=\vec{Q}$ (where triplon condensation occurs) and one for $\vec{k}\neq \vec{Q}$.
+Since there are two wave vectors where condensation occurs ($\vec{Q}=(\frac{\pi}{2},\pi)$ and $(0,0)$), the condensation density is sum over these two modes, and the triplon condensation density is given by,

 After doing a Bogoliubov transformation as done before, the self-consistent equations for the ordered phases given by,